codenamewei/codenamewei/README.md

 ### 📩 Connect With Me

 Reach out if you have anything to ask (I'll be happy to help :zap:)
-or would like to discuss about business opportunities surrounding technology

 <p align="center">
 <a href="https://www.linkedin.com/in/codenamewei"><img src="https://img.shields.io/badge/-codenamewei-0077B5?style=flat&logo=Linkedin&logoColor=white"/></a>